Guide10 min read

 Operator checkpoint

-What the Consultant Assessment Should Produce
+What the Consultant Assessment Should Produce?

 • Top three missing fields across sampled closeouts.

-• Most common proof state problem.
+• Most common proof status problem.

 • Owner and reviewer gaps that create follow-up work.

-Consultant Workshop Exercise for Store Records
+How does consultant Workshop Exercise for Store Records work?

 This gives consultants a practical way to create value before recommending a larger project.
 The output is a prioritized list of record gaps, not a generic operations memo.